wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.5.0 =
+* Fix for IOS and Mac Safari browsers getting stuck on the same stage.
+(Special thanks to Marie for her detailed help in testing on many platforms).
+* Note that Mac / Safari 5.x will not work, the minimum required version is 6.04.
+* Additional security features added.

 = 2.4.1 =
 * Fix for generated .htaccess file preventing image display on some servers.